LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/Hands On/Hands-On_2/DCAF_Hands_On_2.md

 ## Introduction:

 DCAF Static modules are simple custom modules that are easy to create with the restriction that the module developer needs to know the number of channels that the module will have.
-By having the known number of channels, DCAF contain useful scripting tools that simplifies the module development.
+By having the known number of channels, DCAF contains useful scripting tools that simplifies the module development.

 Before creating a DCAF Static module there is an important checklist to cover: